 12. Another aspect of the Arab consumer that overlaps a little with shame and honor is religion.
 Religion is a very important part of most Middle Eastern countries.
 Many stores close down at prayer times and local merchants can be found playing versus of holy books in their stores.
 Common greetings and phrases include references to God as well.
 To do business successfully in the Middle East religion can’t be ignored.
 Businesses should consider whether they are doing everything possible to respect and honor more conservative individuals and families.
 What are some ways this can come across?
 Does your company offer options for conservative Muslims?
 Are your advertisements friendly to conservative areas of society?
 Do you offer special discounts during religious holidays like Ramadan?
 All of these can be ways that a company can honor and respect the local religion and customs.

 14. Age is an important consideration as well.
-In most Arab countries a large segment of society if not the majority is under the age 25.
+In most Gulf Arab countries the majority is under the age 30.
 In many countries this stems from large family sizes.
 Youth shouldn’t be ignored but it is also important to consider older members of society, because they typically have the purchasing power in the family.
+In light of this brands that are new and trendy can have an advantage by appealing to the younger Arab demographic.

 Incorporating your understanding of the above traits and aspects of an Arab consumer is important to the success of any organization looking to do business in the MENA region.
 Again, as mentioned above many of these traits are broad generalizations and not all members of society reflect these traits.